Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Torrenting & Censorship

-For example, blocking torrent sites at the source via URL filtering could be the end for online file sharing.
+For example, blocking torrent sites at the source via URL filtering could be the end of online file sharing.
 The concept of having to bypass government-run filters isn’t great from a user perspective, especially if sites end up being blocked when they shouldn’t be.

 Of course, this is purely hypothetical, but it would be a shame if the proposal led to increased censorship.